mikeparker104/msbuild-nuget-sample/README.md

 See [DevOps read me](/README_DevOps.md) for details on the building and publishing with GitHub Actions.

+> [!NOTE]
+> This sample has been moved to the [maui-samples repo](https://github.com/dotnet/maui-samples/tree/main).
+Samples can be accessed via the [Samples browser](https://docs.microsoft.com/samples/browse/?expanded=dotnet&products=dotnet-maui).

 ## The Problem

 There are situations where, as a .NET MAUI NuGet package author, you may want to automate project configuration or perform custom build logic to simplify the setup process for users and reduce opportunity for errors and inconsistencies.
 For example, configuring some project settings, including package files with the requisite build actions, or performing other necessary operations through [MSBuild tasks](https://learn.microsoft.com/visualstudio/msbuild/msbuild-tasks?view=vs-2022#task-logic).